How to Care for Your Hands Daily

 • Moisturize cuticles with a nourishing oil.

-• Avoid biting nails or pulling at cuticles, which can help the skin.
+• Avoid biting nails or pulling at cuticles, which can damage the skin and lead to irritation.

 End Your Day Right: A Soothing Evening Plan

 • Apply a generous layer of nourishing hand cream.
-Slip on soft cotton gloves to help lock in moisture while you sleep.
+The cotton glove hack for dry hands to help lock in moisture while you sleep.

 • Wake up with hands feeling refreshed and moisturized.